National Front (Iran): Mossadegh era (1949–1953)

 The National Front had its roots in a protest against ballot-rigging, where Mohammad Mosaddegh led a peaceful procession from his house to the Marble Palace on 15 October 1949, threatened to take sanctuary in a major mosque or shrine, and was eventually allowed into the palace with 19 other people, where they stayed for four days.
 The Shah, Mohammad Reza Pahlavi, eventually gave in and promised fair and honest elections.
 After the sit-in, the leaders of the protest formed the National Front and elected Mossadegh to be its chairman.
-The Front was conceived to be a broad alliance of like-minded associations (rather than individuals, as in a normal political party) with the aim of strengthening democracy, press freedom, and constitutional government.
-The most important groups in the Front were the Iran Party, the Toilers Party, the National Party, and the Tehran Association of Bazaar Trade and Craft Guilds.
+The National Front was conceived to be a broad alliance of like-minded associations (rather than individuals, as in a normal political party) with the aim of strengthening democracy, press freedom, and constitutional government.
+The most important groups in the National Front were the Iran Party, the Toilers Party, the National Party, and the Tehran Association of Bazaar Trade and Craft Guilds.

-Soon after its founding, the National Front opposed the existing Western domination and control of Iran's natural resources, and related revenues, which began with colonialist concessions under the Qajar dynasty.
+Soon after its founding, the National Front opposed the existing Western domination and control of Iran's natural resources, and related revenues, which began with colonialist concessions during the Qajar era.
 Since the early 1910s, Iran's oil assets were dominated by the Anglo-Iranian Oil Company (AIOC), whose predecessor company in bought the concession from William Knox D'Arcy.
-D'Arcy had negotiated the concession in 1901 with Mozzafar al-Din Shah Qajar, the Shah of Persia, who granted a 60-year petroleum search concession in a transaction in which the only money to change hands was a single personal payment to the Shah by D'Arcy.
+D'Arcy had negotiated the concession in 1901 with Mozaffar ad-Din Shah Qajar, the Shah of Iran, who granted a 60-year petroleum search concession in a transaction in which the only money to change hands was a single personal payment to the Shah by D'Arcy.
 In truth, the British government owned 51 percent of shares in the AIOC and by 1950, revenue generated by the Abadan Refinery, a staple of the Iranian oil concession, was the British government's single largest overseas investment.
 Even after acceding to a renegotiated arrangement with the Shah's government in 1933, the AIOC (which later became BP) persistently violated the terms of the concession agreement; even as Iran's movement for nationalization grew in the late 1940s the AIOC remained obstinate.
 Although AIOC was highly profitable, "its Iranian workers were poorly paid and lived in squalid conditions."